Nick Parker: General

 On 29 July 2010 Parker was named as the next Commander-in-Chief, Land Forces in succession to General Sir Peter Wall.

 Parker took over as Commander-in-Chief Land Forces on 1 October 2010 and was granted the substantive rank of general.
-For his service in Afghanistan, General Parker was presented with his NATO ribbon by the overall allied commander in Afghanistan, US General David Petraeus, in addition to this Petraeus also presented General Parker with a US Meritorious Service Medal; furthermore Parker also received the Afghan President's Award from its Minister of Defence.
+For his service in Afghanistan, Parker was presented with the NATO Meritorious Service Medal by the overall allied commander in Afghanistan, US General David Petraeus.
+Parker also received the Afghan President's Award from its Minister of Defence.

 Under a major army command reorganisation effective 1 November 2011 Parker's role was re-designated Commander Land Forces.

 Parker's post as Commander Land Forces was assumed by Lieutenant General Adrian Bradshaw in January 2013.

 As of 2010, Parker was Honorary Colonel of the Manchester and Salford Universities Officers' Training Corps and served as Colonel Commandant of 1st Battalion The Royal Green Jackets.
 When the Royal Green Jackets were merged with others in 2007 to form The Rifles, he became Colonel Commandant of the new regiment until replaced in 2013 by Lt-General Nick Carter.

 From 2008 Parker was the President of the Peninsular War 200, the official UK organisation for the commemoration of the Peninsular War (1808–1814).

 Parker was appointed Commander of the Order of the British Empire in 2001 and appointed Knight Commander of the Order of the Bath in the 2009 Birthday Honours.

+In 2024, Parker was appointed Deputy Lieutenant of Wiltshire.

+ACPO review

+In 2013, an independent review of the Association of Chief Police Officers (ACPO) by Parker was published.
+It recommended that ACPO be replaced by a new body.
+On the basis of the review, the National Police Chiefs' Council (NPCC) replaced ACPO on 1 April 2015.